Lud's Church: History

 The area has a place in Christian history: the Lollards, who were followers of John Wycliffe, an early church reformer, are supposed to have used this as a secret place of worship during the early 15th century, when they were being persecuted for their religious beliefs.
 Lud's Church may have been named after Walter de Ludank or Walter de Lud-Auk who was captured here at one of their meetings.

-A wooden ship's figurehead from the ship Swythamley formerly stood in a high niche above the chasm, placed there by Philip Brocklehurst, then the landowner, around 1862.
+A wooden ship's figurehead from the ship Swythamley formerly stood in a high niche above the chasm, placed there by Philip Brocklehurst of nearby Swythamley Hall, then the landowner, around 1862.
 It was called 'Lady Lud' and was supposed to commemorate the death of the daughter of a Lollard preacher.

 A number of climbing routes up the sides of the chasm were pioneered during the 20th century, but climbing is now discouraged to protect the lower plants that have colonised the damp rockfaces.